-Join Peggy Fisher for an in-depth discussion in this video Challenge: GUI, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Challenge: GUI, part of Learning Java.

 - Welcome to the last challenge for this series.…In this challenge, you're going to want to create…a graphical user interface.…You'll use NetBeans GUI Interface builder,…and you'll add components to a frame.…For this challenge, I'd like you to create a frame…that has two panels.…In the first panel, you'll add a label for first name…and a text field, a label for last name,…and a second text field.…In the second panel,…you're going to name this panel languages.…Inside this panel we're going to add check boxes.…